Choi Sang-mok: Impeachment attempt

 On 21 March 2025, the DPK and four other opposition parties submitted a motion in the National Assembly to impeach Choi, citing his refusal to appoint justices to the Constitutional Court.
 The petitioners also charged Choi with abetting Yoon's martial law declaration in December 2024, failing to appoint a National Assembly-backed independent prosecutor to look into possible insurrection by Yoon despite the legislature passing a resolution to do so, and failing to act on the application of a nominee to the Supreme Court of Korea.

 After Choi reverted to his previous position as finance minister, the impeachment motion was reported to the plenary of the National Assembly on 2 April 2025.
 However, Choi resigned minutes before the chamber was set to vote on the motion on 1 May, prompting the suspension of the proceedings.
 His departure reduced the number of members in the governing cabinet to 14, below the minimum 15 needed for it to convene under the constitution.

 Travel ban

 On 27 May 2025, both Choi and former Prime Minister Han were barred from traveling abroad after being named as a suspect in the insurrection case against Yoon Suk Yeol over his martial law declaration, after CC-TV footage of Han conversing with former Defense Minister Kim the day of the martial law declaration was discovered.
+On 11 December 2025, Choi was indicted on charges of failing to fill the vacancies at the Constitutional Court during Yoon's impeachment and lying during Han's trial.